-What Does it Mean that Corporations Have 'Perpetual Existence'?
+What Does It Mean That Corporations Have 'Perpetual Existence'?

-The technical definition of a corporation is "an artificial creation of the law existing as a voluntary chartered association of individuals that has most of the rights and duties of natural persons but with perpetual existence and limited liability."
+Corporations are popular for business owners who want a business structure that lives on, even after the owners change.
+A corporation is "an artificial creation of the law existing as a voluntary chartered association of individuals that has most of the rights and duties of natural persons but with perpetual existence and limited liability."

 Corporate Formation: A Beginning, With or Without an End